-When thinking of how you want to use your MLIS degree, one approach to self assessment is to think in terms of…
+When thinking of how you want to use your degree, one approach to self-assessment is to think in terms of…

 - Functions: What are those things I most like to do in a job (e.g. solving problems; writing; working with numbers, machines or data; analyzing documents; providing customer service; helping people)?
 What activities do I truly enjoy?
 What classes and subjects have been my favorites and why?
 Which work experiences have I enjoyed the most and why?

-- People: Who will I be supporting?
+- People: For MLIS students in particular, consider questions such as Who will I be supporting?
 How do I want to interact with people?
 What kinds of people (e.g., youth, children, students, working adults, seniors) do I like to work with as colleagues or clients?
 Do I prefer to work mostly with people or mostly by myself?

 - Setting: Where do I see myself working?
 Is it a quiet environment or a busy hectic setting?
 Is the work always changing or predictable?
 Do I want a work setting that is academic or corporate, highly-structured or more informal?

-Where your answers in these 3 areas intersect should be the main focus for you in your course choices and the main focus for you when considering career directions in the LIS field.
+Where your answers in these 3 areas intersect should be the main focus for you in your course choices and the main focus for you when considering career directions.

 Take time with this process.
 Take time with this process.
 Ready to get started with your assessment?
 This assessment sheet will help you work through the questions; as you do so, sit with your answers for a bit and think about the implications.
 It’s also a good idea to go over your answers to the assessment questions above with people who know you well to see if they agree, or to learn how and why they might have answered the questions about you differently.